Immersive Spectacular Trip on Skyline Drive

 Skyline Drive, a 2.5 mile (4 km) paved drive, lies northwest of Cañon City.
 It travels along a narrow razorback ridge.
 The descent begins with a hairpin turn and winds down the eastern side of the hogback.
 Not for the timid driver, there are points where both sides of the roadway drop several hundred feet.

-Plenty of pullouts and parking areas make it easy to stop and enjoy the views overlooking Cañon City, Florence, Fremont Peak and the surrounding landscape.
-Stop to see the Gateway Arch, an entrance marker built by inmates in 1932 using a stone from all but 3 states in America.
+Plenty of pullouts and parking areas make stopping and enjoying the views overlooking Cañon City, Florence, Fremont Peak, and the surrounding landscape easy.
+Stop to see the Gateway Arch, an entrance marker built by inmates in 1932 using a stone from all but three states in America.

 Sponsored Content